 WHAT’S IN YOUR MUSIC PROGRAM?

-Music class meets twice a week for a total of 3 hours, and students have many choices: guitar, orchestra, rock band, ethnomusicology, songwriting and other.
+Music class meets twice a week for a total of 3 hours, and students have many choices: guitar, rock band, solo & ensemble, songwriting and music theory.
 All music classes put on occasional performances throughout the year.

 WHY ARE THERE NO LETTER GRADES?